Motives of graph hypersurfaces with torus operations: Examples: -graphs

-Hence 1 holds.
-For 2 note that the class of graphs without inner cycles is closed under taking subgraphs and that (all subdivisions of) $K_{3,\,3}$ and $K_5$ have inner cycles.
-Thus 2 follows from Kuratowski's planarity criterion \cite{Diestel}.
-Now let $\Gamma$ be planar.
-Assume $\Gamma= \Delta_1 \cup \Delta_2 \cup \cdots \cup \Delta_h$, but $h_1(E_0)>0$.
-Let $\Delta_1,...,\Delta_h$ be the natural basis of $H_1(\Gamma)$ given by the polygons $\Delta_i$.
-Given a simple non-zero loop $\gamma \subset E_0$, there is a linear relation between the diagonal entries for all $\Delta_i$ meeting $\gamma$ and all off-diagonal entries carrying glueing data for these $\Delta_i$. \\ (i) $\Rightarrow$ (ii): Conversely, suppose that $\Gamma$ is a $*$-graph and we have given a linear relation among the entries of $M(\Gamma)$.
-By definition of $*$-graphs this relation involves a diagonal element, since every edge is only used once for glueing.
-Hence, we get an equations
+(i) $\Rightarrow$ (ii): Conversely, suppose that $\Gamma$ is a $*$-graph and we have given a linear relation among the entries of $M_{\Gamma,B}$.
+By definition of $*$-graphs, this relation involves a diagonal element, since every edge is only used once for glueing.
+Hence, we get an equation

 with at least one $a_i$ and one $b_{ij}$ non-zero by Lemma \ref{MatrixStructure}.
 This is a contradiction, since each $\Delta_i$ occurring on the left with $a_i \neq 0$ has an edge which is not contained in $E_0$. \end{proof}